gcarson1/Azure-Administrator-Notes-Guide/notes/Section2.md

 ### API Management
 * Frontend platform for managing security, running analysis, and monitoring your APIs.
 Also allows the creation, change, and removal of APIs.
 ### Azure Container Services
+* Also known as Azure Kubernetes Service, orchestrates and manages everything for your hosted containers.
+Scalability, Load balancing, server placement, etc.

 ## Networking - Connectivity
 ### Virtual Network (VNet)